h0bb3/log/docs/_posts/2021-04-15-battle-hardened.md

 This version has now been battle hardened in about 100 projects in our java OOP course, it should be farily stable by now but you never know.

-I should probably add a CC licence header to it.
+Added a CC licence header to it.